 This last part is to carry out some simple home repairs to eliminate breeding grounds and hiding places.

-Now use a silicone or latex sealant (silicone is usually not paintable) to caulk along all joints, moldings, baseboards, and all minuscule cracks and crevices on walls, doors, windows, and the floor.
+As you’ve already applied the silica gel to the bed and the rest of the room (Step 6), you’ll now use the silicone or latex sealant (silicone is usually not paintable) to caulk along all joints, moldings, baseboards, and all minuscule cracks and crevices on walls, doors, windows, and the floor.

 Seal any gaps on shelving and cabinets.
 Fill screw and nail holes in wooden furniture.
 Turn furniture upside down and seal any gaps.